altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 }
 {
-~Martha waited for Rossin, who didn't speak at first...~ "R::I've been doing some - house maintenance with our shared home.
+~Martha waited for Rossin, who didn't speak at first...~ 'R::I have been doing some - house maintenance with our shared home.
 I put up a firewall between us and the link.
-Just say it's a trick you learned on the internet."
+Just say it is a trick you learned on the internet.'
 "M::You find all sorts of things on the internet."
 ~It was as cryptic a statement  she could make, she figured the more vague she was the better.~ "F::That's a very useful trick, I was wondering how I would find you again."